 Beekeepers may be in a hurry to transfer package bees into their beehives yet they do not have the luxury of an extra day or two.
 Tapping the package box lightly to collect the bees in one corner does the trick.
 A lot of care and precautions must be taken not to injure or kill bees during the transfer from package box to bee hive.
 In your substitution of shaking bees out of the package box, you do not want to unnecessarily reduce their numbers and lower their ability to settle into the bee hive.
 Any dead bees in the package box should not be transferred to your bee hive.
 Remove them as soon as you can.
 With time, and as the bee colony gets increased capacity to clean the hive, worker bees will remove dead bees from the hive themselves.

-Installing Package Bees on Drawn Comb
+How to Install Package Bees on Drawn Comb

 Installing package bees can be frustrating and a tough undertaking.
 This is especially true for beginners who do not have much experience or a professional beekeeper to guide them.
 At the core of using package bees to start new bee hive is a need for the bees to settle in and get to work carrying out hive activities.
 To enable the package bees you have installed in your bee hive to progress faster, beekeepers may use drawn comb.
 Drawn comb is comb that is ready for use either in brooding or storage of resources.
 Such comb can be made of wax by the bees themselves or other material such as plastic.
 Bees have an easy time with drawn comb.
 It speeds up hive activities and saves time that would be spent building comb.